Pronounced: Kron-ik gran-u-lo-ma-tus disease

 CGD is a rare condition.

-The disease is usually caused by a recessive gene.
-This means two of these defective genes have to be present for the disease to develop.
-This gene is carried on the X chromosome.
-Both parents must have the gene.
+The disease is caused by one of 4 genes.
+Three of the genetic defects are recessive.
+This means 2 of these defective genes have to be present for the disease to develop—1 from each parent.
+The other gene is located on the X chromosome.
+It is transmitted from mother to son.

 Bacterial Skin Infection

 You will be asked about your symptoms and medical history.
 A physical exam will be done.